 Evie and her mother were walking down a Moscow street when they saw “some Jewish man” selling shoelaces.
 The man spoke in Yiddish.
 Again, from the OJMCHE interview: “And he said to my mother: ‘Don’t stay here.
 Get out of this country.
 If I were selling this shoelace for one kopek more than what they tell me to, they would kill me.
 This is a terrible place to be.’”

 The Trans-Siberian Railroad comes by its name honestly.
 The ride across Siberia was long and cold, Evie said.
 Everyone aboard was thirsty because there was so little water.
 The Diamants drew stares of envy because they had thought to pack pillows and down comforters for the trip.
 Food on the train was scarce and “very, very salty” — a steady diet of canned red caviar.
+Armed guards were stationed outside each train car.

 Here is something else Evelyn remembers from that long journey: To enter Japan, they needed a visa.
 Because Japan was an ally of Germany, the only Japanese consulate that was open in Europe was in Germany.
 When the visas came back to the Diamants, they were stamped with the eagle that symbolized the Nazi regime.
 Although neither of her parents had been given middle names, their new visas assigned them middle names.
 Just in case there was any confusion about their ethnicity, the Germans had supplied middle names from the Old Testament, making the visas out to Joseph Israel Diamant and Frieda Sara Diamant.
 Evelyn was also given the name of Sara.

 Evelyn also remembers that when the train passed through military installations, heavy metal bars descended on the windows.
 Evelyn was a kid; she was curious: What was out there?
-But her mother warned her not to look out the windows or she would be killed.
+But her mother warned her not to look out the windows or she could be killed.

 As the train inched toward Manchuria, all the passengers stepped off, carrying their baggage.
 They walked across the invisible border separating Siberia and Manchuria and boarded their next train.